SpartnerNL/Laravel-Excel/docs/getting-started/contributing.md

 ### Coding Guidelines

-Laravel follows the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) and [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) coding standards.
+Laravel, and therefore Maatwebsite's Laravel Excel follows the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) and [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) coding standards.
 In addition to these standards, below is a list of other coding standards that should be followed:

 - Namespace declarations should be on the same line as `<?php`.
 - Class opening `{` should be on the same line as the class name.